Since 2017

 Step 2

-3. I separate 3 yolks from the whites in a separate container.
-The yolks go in the centres of the boats during the final bake; the whites go into the dough.
+3. In a separate container I separate 3 yolks from the whites – the yolks go "into the boat", the whites go into the dough.

 Step 3

-4. I transfer the cottage cheese to a large mixing bowl and add 2 of the egg whites — saving the yolk from the fourth egg for brushing the boat edges later (gives them their classic golden colour).
+4. I transfer the cottage cheese into a large bowl and add 2 of the egg whites, setting the yolk from the fourth egg aside for brushing the boats – this gives a "gloss" to the boat edges.

 Step 4